jstep21/dnd-notes/dnd.md

 The creature doesn't appreciate being treated like this and refuses.
 Teddy approaches the stone minotaur shrine, and we decide to leave alone.
 Further along the road, we see a two people, likely father and son, on the side of the road in normal clothes.
 Sean approaches and says,

-> Hello travelers, we are the Atatsuki, we are heading west to Procule, are you guys from there?
+> Hello travelers, we are the Akatsuki, we are heading west to Procule, are you guys from there?

 The two let us know that they're from a small town in between Procule and here and ask us if we can spare any gold or food.
 Mitchell flicks a gold coin at them, while Sean collects a gold coin from the rest of us.
 Sean then asks why they're leaving the